[BJJ FAQ started 20/07/2008, last update 26/12/2017

 For example, if you come in with a clear plan of what you want to work in sparring, take lots of notes, then supplement it (keeping this advice in mind) with videos, books and careful consideration of what you’ve learned afterwards (I have some more tips on approaching training here).

 There are a number of times when I’ve only been able to train once a week (as you can see here), but I’ve still found it beneficial.
 After all, I’m not in this to be better than everyone else.
 I’m happy as long as I can be better than the me of a few months/years ago.

+Also, being a sport does not make something ineffective.
 The “just a sport” argument is a common accusation levelled against certain combat sports (judo gets this criticism too sometimes).
 Taking part in competition (a defining characteristic of a sport) does not automatically mean a style is useless for self-defence.
 It merely means that it’s possible to use the techniques of that style in a regulated environment, which conversely can result in people who are capable of defending themselves using those same techniques, presuming it’s trained with ‘aliveness’ (in short, progressive resistance: if you’re not familiar with the term, read this).